yifeifrank/aitag/README.md

 ## Features

-- Annotate text data using GPT models
+- Annotate text data using LLMs models
+- Options for monitoring annotated texts in real-time while running
+- Support for third-party LLM proxies
+- Easy to resume from a break-point
 - Save annotated files for future reference
-- Monitor annotated texts in real-time while running
-- Support for third-party GPT APIs
-- Easy to resume from a break-point

 ## Installation

 You can install the aitag package from GitHub using the `devtools` package: